awingla/aws_sns_kit/README.md

 ## Configuration

-Before using aws_sns_kit, you need to generate a file using generator.
+Before using aws_sns_kit, you need to generate files using generator.
-Specify your model as first Argument.
+Specify your model as first argument.

 ```ruby
 rails generate aws_sns_kit:install MODEL_NAME